Speakers

 Ana Hevesi has stewarded some of the largest technical communities on the internet, acquired plenty of scars, and figured out how to reliably build networks of developers who champion an organization while minimizing risks and downsides.
 She may be known for overhauling Stack Overflow’s game mechanics, running go-to-market (GTM) for the first Node.js hosting platform, or creating the community-to-product feedback pipeline for hardware designers at Shapeways.

-Danilo developed an early fascination with the strategic landscape of technology, seeing the rise of microprocessors as a high-stakes “chess game” played by the architects of the future.
+Danilo Campos works at Posthog doing AI stuff.
+He developed an early fascination with the strategic landscape of technology, seeing the rise of microprocessors as a high-stakes “chess game” played by the architects of the future.
 This lifelong obsession, fueled by everything from industry legal sagas to online flamewars, formed the foundation of his career.
 He spent time in Silicon Valley, building software at the height of the last technology cycle, and has since focused on demystifying computing through education.

 Leave a comment